substack/drmark/readme.md

 Convert a markdown document source string `src` to html by `cb(err, html)`.

-Any `opts` provided are passed through to browserify.
+Any `opts` provided are passed through to browserify plus:

+* `opts.deferred` - place the script tag after content. default: `false`
+* `opts.target` - append elements to this query selector. default: `'body'`

 # install